maziac/DeZog/documentation/Usage.md

 Stepping works slightly different to stepping in ZEsarUX.

 - step-over: A step-over always returns. step-over should work like you would intuitively expect it to work (at least for me :-) ).
-You can step-over a 'jp' opcode and it will break on the next opcode, the jump address. z80-debug does so by looking at the current opcode: If a 'call' or a 'ldir/lddr' is found a ZEsarUX 'cpu-step-over' is done, in all other case a 'cpu-step' (into) is done.
+You can step-over a 'jp' opcode and it will break on the next opcode, the jump address.
+DeZog does so by looking at the current opcode: If a 'call' or a 'ldir/lddr' is found a ZEsarUX 'cpu-step-over' is done, in all other case a 'cpu-step' (into) is done.

-- step-out: This is not available in ZEsarUX, but in z80-debug you can make use of a step-out. z80 debug examines the call stack and sets a temporary breakpoint to the return address.
+- step-out: This is not available in ZEsarUX, but in DeZog you can make use of a step-out. z80 debug examines the call stack and sets a temporary breakpoint to the return address.
 So step-out should work as expected.
 Note: if the stack pointer is already at the top of the call stack a step-out will do nothing because there is nothing to step-out from.